Study Leave Guidance from 1 August 2021

 - (Cat 2) Enhanced knowledge – not recognised as a requirement for the trainee’s curriculum, however activities will help the trainee complete parts of the curriculum.
 It is expected that those applying for these courses will have met their core curriculum competencies for their stage of training;

-Trainees will be asked to contribute 25% of the cost towards the event, courses over £1000 will be by exception and require HEE sign-off.
+Trainees will be asked to contribute 25% of the cost towards the event, course fees over £1000 will be by exception and require HEE sign-off.

 - (Cat 3) Career Progression - these courses should only be required at the latter stage of training.
 These courses should only be approved for funding if the trainee has achieved their core curriculum competencies for their stage of training.

-Trainees will be asked to contribute 50% of the cost towards the event, courses over £1000 will be by exception and require HEE sign-off.
+Trainees will be asked to contribute 50% of the cost towards the event, course fees over £1000 will be by exception and require HEE sign-off.